dflook/terraform-github-actions/tofu-test/README.md

 This is one of a suite of OpenTofu related actions - find them at [dflook/terraform-github-actions](https://github.com/dflook/terraform-github-actions).

-Execute automated tests on OpenTofu configuration
+Execute automated tests on an OpenTofu module using the built-in `tofu test` command.

 ## Inputs